-In computing the provision, the Company used a discount rate of 1.43% (2015: 2.12%), whereas the future salary increases were based on inflation rates and past salary increases.
-Assumptions regarding future mortality experience are based on published mortality tables in Malta, which translate into an average life expectancy of 80 depending on age and gender of the beneficiaries.
+In computing the provision, the Group used a discount rate of 1.75% (2016: 1.43%).
+Assumptions regarding future mortality experience are based on published mortality tables in Malta, which translate into an average life expectancy of 83 (80 in 2016) depending on age and gender of the beneficiaries.